formkiq/formkiq-client-sdk-python/docs/AdvancedDocumentSearchApi.md

 Delete document full-text tag

-Remove document tags from OpenSearch; ONLY available with FormKiQ Enterprise
+Remove document tags from OpenSearch; available as an Add-On Module

 ### Example